-The Kalk AP is a solar-powered motorbike specifically designed to help anti-poaching rangers working to protect wildlife in the extreme conditions of the African bush.
+The Kalk AP is a solar-powered motorbike specifically designed to help anti-poaching rangers work to protect wildlife in the extreme conditions of the African bush.
 However, it is the latest model from the Swedish company ‘Cake’.
 They are known for their sleek, modern, and powerful racing electric motorcycles.

 Moreover, the Kalk AP comes with a solar kit such as a solar panel and power station from Goal Zero.
 That is to say, the anti-poaching rangers will be independent of the fuel or electric power grid on their mission to protect wildlife in the African bush.
 In addition, using motorbikes on an anti-poaching mission has proven highly successful.

 That offers 3+ hours of riding time and propels the bike to top speeds up to 56mph / 90kph.
-Apart from the, it has the same gearing mechanism as their previous model electric bikes.
-Also, this bike equipped with 18 x 1.85-inch rims and 3.5 inches off-road tires on both wheels.
+Apart from that, it has the same gearing mechanism as their previous model electric bikes.
+Also, this bike features 18 x 1.85-inch rims and 3.5 inches of off-road tires on both wheels.

 Finally, you can pre-order the Kalk Ap on a ‘buy-one-give-one’ campaign for $25,000.
 That means, the company will donate the same variant bike that you bought to the Southern African Wildlife College’s anti-poaching team.